rajewsky-lab/novosparc/README.md

     1a.
 Optional: select a random set of cells for the reconstruction.

     1b.
-Optional: subset to a small set of genes (highly variable or other).
+Optional: select a small set of genes (e.g. highly variable).

 2. Construct the target space.

 3. Setup the optimal transport reconstruction.

     3a.
-Optional: if existing information of marker genes is available, use it.
+Optional: use existing information of marker genes, if available.

 4. Perform the spatial reconstruction.

+    4a. assigning cells a probability distribution over the target space.

+    4b. derive a virtual in situ hybridization (vISH) for all genes over the target space.

 5. Write outputs to file for further use, such as the spatial gene expression